 Moist and tender, these Blueberry Banana Muffins are bursting with fresh blueberries; plus they are naturally low in fat and added sugars!
 Great for grab-n-go breakfasts and easy snacks, they mix up in just minutes.

-This blueberry muffin recipe is the opposite of that!
+What you might not notice is that they're healthy, too!
 Bananas and applesauce in the batter reduce the need for added sugars and take the place of added fats; making these moist, easy-to-make muffins naturally low in fat and high in flavor!